 Get Reliable Support from us

-If you’re an Indian living in the United States and wondering how to open an NRI/NRE bank account from the USA then let me first tell you one thing—You’re not alone.
+If you’re an Indian living in the United States and wondering how to open NRO/NRE bank account from the USA then let me first tell you one thing—You’re not alone.
 Thousands of NRIs move to the USA every year for their work, education, or business activities but a lot of them continue using their regular resident savings account in India without even realizing that it may no longer be the right option in the USA under the Indian banking regulations.

 At the same time, many people are confused between whether they should open an NRE account or Open an NRO account, what documents are required, do they need to revisit India for this, and which bank offers the easiest online account opening process.